 Homeowners who install security systems may be eligible for discounts on their homeowners insurance premiums.

 Homeowners insurance companies love home security systems.
 Why?
 The presence of the systems reduces their overall risk.
 Security systems mean fewer break-ins, which means fewer items stolen and less damage to repair.
 Monitored systems result in faster responses to fires and break-ins by fire departments and police.
 The best alarm systems for home security will audibly repel burglars as they attempt to break in, protecting the home, its contents, and its residents.
-To thank their policyholders for protecting their homes with security systems, the best homeowners insurance companies often offer significant discounts off insurance policy premiums.
-To take advantage of this benefit, it’s important to check the specific homeowners insurance policy; many restrict this benefit to customers who choose a professionally monitored service.
-For homeowners who are able to secure this discount, the money saved can help offset the added cost of monitoring, making the upgrade cost-neutral and allowing the homeowner to get extra security coverage for less expense.
+To thank policyholders, the best homeowners insurance companies (such as Allstate or Lemonade) will often offer a home insurance discount for security systems that have professional monitoring.
+For homeowners who are able to secure this discount, the money saved can help offset home security costs and allow the homeowner to get extra security coverage for less expense.